xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 you can first share a secret key with your friend.
 You can use the key to encrypt messages.
 Your friend can use the key to decrypt messages.

 Another application is secure data storage.
 You can encrypt the data stored on a hard disk with a secret key.
-Nobody but you can decrypt the data witht the secret key. right but you have to remember the key and that you cannot actually put the key on a hard disk you have to remember it and put it somewhere securely and then another application is called integrity check so here i'm showing a very naive message integrated code it means if we use this approach and if the message is changed by somebody that will be able to find it so here is how i'm going to actually do this kind of integrity so check you know and so first when you send a message i'm going to first send a message then i'm going to append the message with the include message so when i send to you right then you'll be able to actually find if the message is changed or not how can you do that can anybody tell me away of course and it's very easy right when you receive the message because you have the key then you can actually decrypt this incorrect message right and then compare the ticket message with the message and then if they are equal it means the message is not changed and uh this secret key crypto can also be used for authentication what is authentication it means we want to know we are talking to the right person so here we have edis we have bob let's assume they share a secret key first so one wants to
+Nobody but you can decrypt the data with the secret key.

+Another application is called integrity check.
+Here is a naive message integrity code.
+If we use this approach to send a message and the message is changed by somebody, you will be able to find it.
+Here is how we do it.
+When you send a message, you will the message and the encryted message with a shared secret key with the receiver.
+The encrypted message serves as the message interity code.
+When the receiver receives the message, to check if the message is changed, the receiver can decrypt the message integrity code and compare the decrypted message with the message. if they are the same, the message is not changed.
+Otherwise, the message is changed.
+Of coruse, this message integrity code is not efficient since we use the entire encrypted message as the message integrity code.
+When we discuss hash algirithms, we will see the real message integrity code.

+The secret key crypto can also be used for authentication.
+What is authentication?
+The purpose of authentication is ensure we communicate with the right person.
+In the figure below, we assume Bob and Alice share a secret key K<sub>A,B</sub>. so one wants to